holmes-g/yamai/README.md

 * Repair miner units when they are damaged.
 They will move to the closest repair point, so long as it has power.
 * Repair damaged allied buildings with poly and mega, when in range.
 * Shoot at enemy units with poly and mega, when in range.
+* Flee from active enemy turrets and spawn points.

 The design attempts to avoid compromising mining speed when controlling many units and this has some tradeoffs with other features.